Mōri clan: Sengoku period

 In the Sengoku period, Mōri Motonari expanded their power to the whole of Aki province and then to other neighboring provinces.
 In his generation, Mōri became the daimyō from a local jizamurai.

 During the war with the Oda clan and the Ikkō-ikki, the Mōri helped the Ikkō-ikki clans by establishing a naval trade route between each other's provincial docks and harbours, the Oda eventually nullified this by laying siege to the trade ships between the two clans and went to further disrupt trade by attempting to destroy the Mōri fleet, failing on their first attempt in 1571.
 The second battle took place in 1579 with the Oda sending eight Atakebune (heavily armoured ships with iron-clad plating) warships to finally destroy the Mōri naval threat.

-After a struggle between Toyotomi Hideyoshi, who led his army as a general of Oda Nobunaga, the two sides made peace and Mōri remained as a daimyō who kept five provinces in Chūgoku.
+After a struggle between Toyotomi Hideyoshi, who led his army as a general of Oda Nobunaga, the two sides made peace and Mōri remained as a daimyō who kept six provinces in Chūgoku.

 Edo period

-In 1600, Mōri Terumoto nominally led the West Army in the Battle of Sekigahara.
-The West Army lost the battle and the Mōri clan lost three eastern provinces and moved their capital from Hiroshima to present-day Hagi, Yamaguchi.
+In 1600, Mōri Terumoto nominally led the Western Army in the Battle of Sekigahara.
+The Western Army lost the battle and the Mōri clan lost four eastern provinces and moved their capital from Hiroshima to present-day Hagi, Yamaguchi.
 The newer fief, Mōri han, consisted of two provinces: Nagato Province and Suō Province.
 Derived from the former, Mōri han was referred to often as Chōshū han.